Annanardo/Art/README.md

 49                         Jackson Pollock : Blue Poles
 ```

-Other two commands are:
+It's possible to see them separated with the following commands:

 - `python main.py "Impression, Sunrise" -p` which allows to see the entire list of paintings
 - `python main.py "Claude Monet" -a`, to have access to the entire list of artists only.

 ### •	Print a bio of the artist (-bio)

-The function of the biography module can be used to explain, more understandably and completely, the life of the artists.
-Together with the name and the nationality, It puts together some details that can be found in the dataset's columns.
+The return_biography function can be used to explain the artist's life in a more understandable and complete way.
+The code is structured to compile together with the name and nationality some details that can be found in the columns of the dataset and
-The function first checks if the input we inserted is present in the database, if not the system will warn you and invite you to check if you wrote it correctly.
+formulates a short biography of the artist.
+The function first checks if the input we inserted is present in the database,
+if not the system will warn and invite you to check if you wrote it correctly.
-You can also check the full biography with Wikipedia's link.
+It's also possible to look at the complete biography using the link from Wikipedia.

-To use the function the user should recall the optional argument:
+To use the function the user should recall the optional argument -bio:

 ```bash
 python main.py "Claude Monet" -bio
 ```

-This will return a brief description of who was the artist, in which years has lived, which was his/her most famous
+This will return a brief description of who the artist was, in which years has lived, which was his/her most famous
-painting and in which year it was painted.
-After this, you can find the museum in which the artwork is
+painting and when it was painted.
+After that, you can find the museum where the artwork is
-displayed, to which movement the artist belongs, and the total number of artworks that have been made,
+displayed, the artistic movement the artist belongs to and the total number of artworks that have been done,
-together with Wikipedia's link.
+along with the link to Wikipedia.

 The output: